 Medical professionals diagnose individuals with an anxiety disorder when their fear or anxiety is out of proportion to the situation.
 An inability to function normally is another indication that a person’s anxiety has progressed to an overwhelming level.

 Relief Through Anxiety Treatment

 Through compassionate and comprehensive anxiety treatment, individuals will see their quality of life improve.
 While some people respond positively to treatment after a few months, others may need more time.
-Treating more than one type of anxiety disorder or co-occurring conditions may also take longer.
-The mental health experts at Rose Hill conduct comprehensive assessments before discussing the proper individualized treatment plan.
+In addition, treating more than one type of anxiety disorder may take longer.
+The mental health experts at Rose Hill Center conduct comprehensive assessments before discussing the proper individualized treatment plan.

 Residential Anxiety Treatment

 Many people who have generalized anxiety disorder (GAD) have symptoms so overwhelming that daily functioning is nearly impossible.
 At Rose Hill Center, we believe that our Residential Rehabilitation Program is one of the most effective forms of intervention.
 Disorders deriving from anxiety are complex.
 Support and care as individuals work through challenges makes a tremendous difference.
 Our empathetic professionals ensure residents feel secure enough to stay and resolve problems.